SAP/jenkins-library/documentation/docs/infrastructure/overview.md

 # Infrastructure

-Project "Piper" SAP implements tooling for continuous delivery.
-Besides SAP specific Jenkins library steps and out-of-the-box pipelines, it offers also documentation and tooling to start the corresponding  Jenkins server with all the configuration required to run the project "Piper" pipelines.
+Besides SAP specific Jenkins library steps and out-of-the-box pipelines, project "Piper" offers also documentation and tooling to start the corresponding Jenkins server with all the configuration required to run project "Piper" pipelines.

 The core of the Jenkins infrastructure tooling is a set of [Docker images][docker-images].
 There is a main Docker image containing a preconfigured Jenkins and several tooling images used in the specific project "Piper" steps.

 The document and the linked resources explain the various ways of starting such a Jenkins server based on these Docker images.